Hi, I'm Jess.

 In my PhD thesis, I argued that the evidence for confirmation bias is much weaker than most people think, and that this has important practical implications.
 I think we should spend less time trying to "debias" people, and instead think more about when and why people make assumptions, and the costs and benefits of doing so in different contexts.
 You can read a shorter summary of my thesis here.

-I'm currently based in London, UK.
+I'm currently based in Cambridge, UK.